Plumbing Financing Options: How to Pay for Repairs and Upgrades

 What credit score do I need to qualify for plumbing financing?

 It depends on the financing type.
-Contractor programs like Wisetack and GreenSky use soft credit pulls and often approve borrowers with scores in the 580–620 range.
-Personal loans from banks typically require a score of at least 640–680 for competitive rates.
-Home equity loans generally require a minimum score of 620–660, though lenders vary.
-Those with scores below 580 may still qualify through contractor financing platforms, though at higher rates.
+Contractor programs like Wisetack and GreenSky use soft credit pulls and often approve borrowers with scores in the 550–600 range.
+Personal loans from banks typically require a score of at least 640–680 for competitive rates, and home equity loans generally require a minimum score of 620–660.
+Those with scores below 580 may still qualify through contractor platforms, though at higher rates.

 Is 0% interest plumbing financing too good to be true?

-Not necessarily — but you must read the terms carefully.
-True 0% APR means no interest is charged during the promotional period, typically 12–18 months.
-However, many programs use "deferred interest," which means if you don't pay off the full balance before the promo ends, you'll owe all the back interest from day one.
+Not necessarily, but you must read the terms carefully.
+True 0% APR means no interest is charged during the promotional period, typically 12–24 months on contractor plans like GreenSky's.
+However, many programs use "deferred interest," meaning if you don't pay off the full balance before the promo ends, you'll owe all the back interest from day one at rates of 17%–25% or higher.
 Always confirm which type you're being offered before signing.

 Will financing my plumbing repair hurt my credit score?